-- 1. Do you consider yourself a light traveler? - 2.
-What exactly did you include in your last travel provisions? - 3.
+- 1. When you have traveled, how many of the things you brought did you actually use? - 2.
+Do you think of yourself as a light traveler? - 3.
 Can you imagine being among the 72 receiving Jesus' instruction for your missionary journey?
 What thoughts and feelings are going through you? - 4.
-What would be the most difficult part of being asked to travel as a missionary for even a few weeks? - 5.
+What would be the most challenging part of traveling as a missionary for even a couple of weeks? - 5.
 What does the fact that seventy-two returned rejoicing say to you? - 6.
 What does Jesus' response to their rejoicing say to you? - 7.
-Can you talk with God now about your experience of God sending you, how you see yourself as God's disciple in your present life, or some hope you have or had in your life that does not seem to have come into being yet?
+How are you, today at this point of your life, being sent? - 8.
+Can you talk with God now about your experience of God sending you, how you see yourself as God's disciple in your present life, or some hope you have or have had?

-The gospel background and reflection questions are written by Fr.
+The Gospel background and reflection questions are written by Fr.
 Paul Gallagher, OFM.
 They are edited by Sister Anne Marie Lom, OSF and Joe Thiel.
 The excerpts from the Sunday readings are prepared by Joe Thiel.
 To be added to the distribution list, send your name and email address to annemarie.lom@gmail.com